 Q36(a).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q36(b).

-Q36(b).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q36(c).

-Q36(c).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q36(d).

-Q36(d).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q36(e).

-Q36(e).
 Please provide any supporting documents under Mitigation Action #5.
-Max upload of five (5) PDFs only.:
+Max upload of five (5) PDFs only.: (Did not answer) Q37.

-Q37.
 Please indicate as to why you've been unable to advance activities related to Mitigation Action #5?
 Please select all that apply.

-Skipped due to logic
+Skipped due to logic Q38.

-Q38.
 What resources could assist you in advancing this action?

-Skipped due to logic
+Skipped due to logic Q39.

-Q39.
 Describe the progress your local/tribal government has made related to Adaptation Action #1.
 Please select all that apply.
 This should include identifying potential staff and financial resources/capacity.
 In some cases, staff/resources may already be supporting activities and projects that help support and advance adaptation/resilience, but not identified as such.
 Should sufficient internal capacity not exist, seek support from your county, other municipalities, and other potential partners and develop a plan for how your city will prioritize capacity for adaptation/resilience-building work.